tomlurge/visionion/README.md

 At least theoretically interesting iare the 40 possible combinations of operating system and tor software compared with any of the other dimensions, e.g. the 8 basic node types (without flags) = 320 permutations.
 Not nice, but doable in a seperate collection.
 Would that be useful?

 _Areas_
 But this was all peanuts compared to country and AS information.
 These are enormous value spaces that - if they are not reduced - need to be at the root of a tree like structure, not at the leaves.
-So with countries and AS we have to change perspective: we can't start from the nodes anymore, we have to start from the properties.
+So with countries and AS we have to change perspective: we can't start from the perspective of servrers and clients anymore, we have to start from the properties.

-Again there are differences: while the value space for autonomous systems tends to be endless, there are less than 200 countries - which is a lot, but limited.
+Again there are differences: while there exist about 37.000 autonomous systems, there are less than 200 countries - which is still a lot, but also a lot less than AS.
 We already have very interesting data about clients per country, which makes it mandatory to come up with a decent schema that can handle all countries.
 The solution is an array on country:value objects, each populated by a rather complex result object, like so:

 	38	country 					array : object
+			cbcc					count										how many clients in this country connecting through bridges crcc					count										how many clients in this country connecting through relays relay					count										how many relays in this country guard					count										how many guards in this country middle					count										how many middles in this country exit					count										how many exits in this country directory				count										how many directories in this country bwa						count										total bwa of all relays in this country bwc						count										total bwc of all relays in this country pbr						percent										total probability of all relays in this country pbg						percent										total probability of all guards in this country pbm						percent										total probability of all middles in this country pbe						percent										total probability of all exits in this country fast					count										how many fast relays in this country stable					count										how many stable relays in this country os_linux				count
+			os_freebsd				count
+			os_darwin				count
+			os_windows				count
+			os_other				count
-			cbcc					count
+			tsv_010					count
-			crcc					count
+			tsv_011					count
-			relay					count
+			tsv_012					count
-			guard					count
+			tsv_020					count
-			middle					count
+			tsv_021					count
-			exit					count
+			tsv_022					count
-			directory				count
+			tsv_023					count
-			bwa						count
+			tsv_024					count
-			bwc						count
+			pex_80					count
-			pbr						percentage
-			pbg						percentage
-			pbm						percentage
-			pbe						percentage
-			fast					count
+			pex_443					count
-			stable					count
+			pex_6667				count
-			osv						array osv:count
-			tsv						array tsv:count
-			pex						array v:count
 			as						array v:count

-This approach has one problem: the inner arrays can't be indexed if we already have an index on the outer array 'country' - and we definitely need that country index.
-For osv, tsv and pex this could be solved by plainly listing them: that's 16 more rows.
+This approach has one problem: with MongoDB the inner arrays can't be indexed if we already have an index on the outer array 'country' - and we definitely need that country index.
+For osv, tsv and pex this can be solved by plainly listing them: that's 16 rows.
 But for autonomous systems the problem is not so easily solvable since the matrix of 200 countries and all autonomous systems in our case is close to unmangeable.
-A possible workaround could be to limit the list to just the 10 AS with the most bandwidth, or probability, and an 11th value for the rest.
+A possible workaround could be to limit the list to just the 10 or 100 AS with the most bandwidth, or probability, and one more value for the rest.

 Additionally countries could be grouped into continents, political regions (like "middle east", "EU"), by bandwidth consumption etc.

 Because of their sheer number also autonomous systems have to be analyzed on their own.
 To understand which of them are of significant importance to the network as a whole or to specfic countries, for specific functionalities, at specific times etc we need to aggregate them over at least the most common fields.

-	39	AS 							array:object
-			relay					count
-			bandwidth advertized	count
-			bandwidth consumed		count
-			fast					count
-			stable					count
-			probability				count
-			guard					count
-				probability			count
-			middle					count
-				probability			count
-			exit					count
-				probability			count
-			directory				count
-			country					array country:count
+	39	AS 							array:object								one result object per AS relay					count										how many relays in this AS bandwidth advertized	count										total bwa of all relays in this AS bandwidth consumed		count										total bwc of all relays in this AS fast					count										how many fast relays in this AS stable					count										how many stable relays in this AS probability				count										total pbr of all relays in this AS guard					count										how many guards in this AS probability			count										total pbg of all guards in this AS middle					count										how many middles in this AS probability			count										total pbm of all middles in this AS exit					count										how many exits in this AS probability			count										total pbe of all exits in this AS directory				count										how many directories in this AS cc_count				array country:value							how many relays in that country in this AS cc_bwa					array country:value							how many bwa in that country in this AS cc_bwc					array country:value							how many bwc in that country in this AS cc_pbr					array country:value							total probability of all relays in that country and this AS cc_pbg					array country:value							total probability of all guards in that country and this AS cc_pbm					array country:value							total probability of all middles in that country and this AS cc_pbe					array country:value							total probability of all exits in that country and this AS

 This is still sketchy.
-More input and ideas on handling AS would be very welcome.
+More input and ideas on handling AS would be welcome.